-Mental health and behavioral disorders make people feel uncomfortable.
-I’m not talking about people who have such conditions, I mean the people who don’t.
-If you don’t have any personal experience of it, it can be – excuse the wording – difficult to “get your head around it.”
+Mental health issues make people feel uncomfortable.
+I’m not talking about people who suffer them – I mean the people who don’t.
+When you don’t have any personal experience of poor mental health, it can be – excuse the pun – difficult to get your head around.

-If you see a friend or work colleague with a cast on his or her wrist, or hobbling along on crutches, you can immediately sympathize and empathize.
-You can process the obvious visual clue, and it’s likely you’ve suffered a similar injury and can “feel their pain.”
+If you meet a friend or co-worker hobbling along on crutches, you can immediately sympathize and empathize.
+You notice and process the clues easily, because you recognize what you see, and understand its likely consequences.
+And it’s possible that you’ve suffered a similar injury yourself in the past, and almost literally “feel their pain.”

-The clues that someone has a mental health issue can be far more difficult to identify.
+But the clues that someone has a mental health issue can be far more difficult to identify and to react to.

-Also, chances are, someone with such a condition is doing his best to hide it.
-But that position is understandable, while a stigma is attached to mental health.
-And it can be tricky to know what to say if someone does confide in you, or if you find out some other way.
+Chances are, someone with such a condition is doing their best to hide it.
+They’ll forego the opportunity to receive any of that same sympathy and empathy because it’s risky.
+Having anything less than 100 percent good mental health holds a stigma.
+So it can be tricky to know what to say if someone does confide in you, or if you find out some other way.

-Social awkwardness is one thing, but the real shame is that people can be extremely reluctant to reveal their condition because of the potential detrimental impact on their careers and on workplace relationships.
-They can be fighting on two fronts – managing the condition itself, and trying present a “normal” façade to the rest of the world.
+People can be extremely reluctant to reveal their mental struggles because of the potential impact on their career and relationships.
+And so they fight on two fronts – managing the condition itself, and trying to present a “normal” façade to the rest of the world.